-It only takes a small roadblock to turn a new user away from your SaaS product, that is why the vast majority of free trial users fail to turn into paying customers.
+It only takes a minor roadblock to turn a new user away from your SaaS product, which is why the vast majority of free trial users fail to turn into paying customers.

-Look into the NPS feedback from mistaken signups — just as thorough as you would the feedback from your loyal subscribers — and you’ll find it far easier to identify opportunities to reduce accidental signups and improve your trial-user-to-paying-customer conversion rate.
+Look into the NPS feedback from mistaken signups — just as thoroughly as you would the input from your loyal subscribers — and you’ll find it far easier to identify opportunities to reduce accidental signups and improve your trial-user-to-paying-customer conversion rate.

 As mentioned earlier, there’s a caveat to including qualitative and quantitative data from mistaken signups when calculating your NPS score.

-The caveat is that while you should take feedback from mistaken signups very seriously when it comes to marketing, onboarding, and support, there’s not much value in looking too deeply into product-specific feedback from people that buy your product accidentally.
+The caveat is that while you should take feedback from mistaken signups very seriously when it comes to marketing, onboarding, and support, there’s not much value in looking too deeply into product-specific feedback from people who buy your product accidentally.

 Often, a mistaken or accidental customer’s first instinct is to offer sweeping criticism of your product in their NPS feedback.
-Instead of specifically pointing out the onboarding or marketing failure that caused their cancellation, they’ll criticize your product or business as a whole.
+Instead of explicitly pointing out the onboarding or marketing failure that caused their cancellation, they’ll criticize your product or business as a whole.

 Similar to other qualitative NPS feedback, the solution is to be selective about how you analyze and act on customer feedback.
-Take specific, actionable complaints seriously and turn them into improvement priorities, but don’t fret over nonspecific, unhelpful or rude Detractors.
+Take specific, actionable complaints seriously and turn them into improvement priorities, but don’t fret over nonspecific, unhelpful, or rude Detractors.

 Boost Satisfaction and Retain More Customers With Retently

 Retently is designed to make implementing Net Promoter Score easy, letting you learn more about how customers feel about your product, identify weak points that determine user cancellations and make real improvements in increasing your retention rate.

-Net Promoter Score can help your company retain customers and grow at a faster pace, so start your free Retently trial and survey up to 100 of your customers for actionable feedback and insights.
+Net Promoter Score can help your company retain customers and grow at a faster pace, so sign up for your free Retently trial and start surveying your customers for actionable feedback and insights.